The Electoral College: A Compromise Never Meant to Last

 For the fifth time the Electoral College, the constitutional compromise principally forged to get slaveholder states to sign the constitution, elected the candidate with fewer actual votes than the popular vote winner.
 Again questions are being raised about why the framers came up with scheme.
 Is it time to do what all 50 states and every other democracy does – directly elect the president through the popular vote?

-Having the loser of the popular vote win has never been the only, or the greatest of the college’s problem for a participatory and representative democracy.
+Having the loser of the popular vote win has never been the Electoral College’s only problem for a representative democracy.
 But before going there, it is helpful to reflect on the reality of how this artifact came into being in the post-revolutionary war push towards unification and self-government.

 Where Did It Come From

 The Electoral College emerged as one of many compromises designed to get all 13 original states to sign the Constitution in the transition from monarchy to a fledgling republic.
 One the most persistent myths is that it was meant to help small states.
 James Madison, architect and chief lobbyist for the constitution, made it clear then that its roots lie in fact not to protect “small states” but was one of several compromises between slaveholder states and free states.
 Madison said “states were divided into different interests not by their difference of size, but by other circumstances; the most material of which resulted partly from climate, but principally from [the effects of] their having or not having slaves.”